ComedicChimera/chai-lang.dev/static/markdown/guide/chapter4.md

 That is an array of unsigned integers.
 The part in braces is called an array literal.
 Array literals must contain at least one item in order to determine their type.

-The array data type is declared using the following type alias syntax.
+The array data type is declared using the following type label syntax.

     let arr: [3]uint;